Join Marching Band

 Not a music major?
 Neither are 95% of our members.

 Worried about the time commitment?
 With nearly every major represented in our current band, let us know your area of interest.
 We will have a student contact you and let you know how it works with your upcoming course of study.

 Prospective members are invited to contact us for more information about the program.
 Members of the band staff, including the directors, graduate assistants, and current members will be happy to answer your questions.
 You can send an email and we will get back to you.
 If you would like to learn more about joining the Minnesota Marching Band and join us in 2021 and beyond, please complete the Marching Band Interest form.

 Not a U of M student?

 You do not have to be a U of M student to participate.
-Part-time students or students attending other metro-area schools can take Marching Band as an extension course by contacting:
+Part-time college students or high school students attending other metro-area schools can take Marching Band as an extension course by contacting:

 20 Ruttan Hall

 612-624-4000 or 1-800-234-6564

 High school students who wish to join the Minnesota Marching Band through post-secondary option (PSEO) programs should contact their high school counselor for further information.

 The Marching Band season officially begins with Spat Camp, the ten-day training period that begins late August and ends on Labor Day weekend.
 When fall semester classes begin, the band meets Monday through Thursday from 4:15 – 6:00 pm.
 Additional rehearsals are held on Friday afternoons (4:15 – 6:00 pm) and Saturday mornings before all home football games.
 The rehearsals avoid conflicts with most classes and allow residence hall students ample time to attend evening meals.